 Make sure that you’re making these movements with your hips.

 At first, you’ll rely more heavily on your arms to keep you balanced.
-However, try to gradually place more emphasis on your hips to promote better coordination between your upper and lower body.
+However, try to gradually place more weight through your lower body to promote increased weight-bearing and strengthening for your legs.

 2. Stance Variations

 Your stance can significantly affect your balance.